deis/workflow/src/using-deis/registering-a-user.md

 ## Register with a Controller

 Use `deis register` with the [Controller][] URL (supplied by your Deis administrator) to create a new account.
-You will be logged in automatically.
+When you have completed the registration process, you will be logged in automatically.

 The domain you use here should match the platform domain you selected when configuring the [Router][].
 Note that you always use `deis.<domain>` to communicate with the controller.